DuncanClay/MIMDocs/MIMDocs/preparing-domain-gmsa.md

 1. Sign in to the domain controller as the domain administrator (*e. g.
 Contoso\Administrator*).

 2. Create the following user accounts for MIM services.
-Start PowerShell and type the following PowerShell script to create new AD domain users (not all accounts are mandatory, although the script is provided for informational purposes only, it is a best practice to use a dedicated *MIMAdmin* account for MIM and SharePoint install process).
+Start PowerShell and type the following PowerShell script to create new AD domain users (not all accounts are mandatory, although the script is provided for informational purposes only, it is a best practice to use a dedicated *MIMInstall* account for MIM and SharePoint install process).

     ```PowerShell
     import-module activedirectory
     $sp = ConvertTo-SecureString "Pass@word1" –asplaintext –force

-    New-ADUser –SamAccountName MIMAdmin –name MIMAdmin
+    New-ADUser –SamAccountName MIMInstall –name MIMInstall
-    Set-ADAccountPassword –identity MIMAdmin –NewPassword $sp
+    Set-ADAccountPassword –identity MIMInstall –NewPassword $sp
-    Set-ADUser –identity MIMAdmin –Enabled 1 –PasswordNeverExpires 1
+    Set-ADUser –identity MIMInstall –Enabled 1 –PasswordNeverExpires 1

     New-ADUser –SamAccountName svcSharePoint –name svcSharePoint
     Set-ADAccountPassword –identity svcSharePoint –NewPassword $sp